Behind the Screen: References in documentaries

 The 1983 documentary series Unknown Chaplin revealed previously unseen footage from this movie, including an alternate take where Purviance's character is shown playing a harp; an outtake in which Edna, playing the guitar, starts laughing (the documentary supports the belief that Purviance and Chaplin were romantically involved at the time); and several takes of a sequence in which Chaplin's character narrowly misses having his feet chopped off by an axe (accomplished by filming the scene backwards) - this sequence was never used in the final film.

 The 1995 documentary The Celluloid Closet draws attention to the scene where Chaplin's character - after learning that Purviance's character is really a woman - kisses her while on the set; at this point, a male stagehand enters and, thinking that Chaplin has kissed a man, starts acting in an overtly effeminate way until Chaplin kicks him.

 Review

 A reviewer for Variety penned, "The latest Charlie Chaplin release is a two-reeler that is to be classed with one of the best laugh-producers that the world's champion high-priced film comic has done for Mutual.
 Most of the stunts might be classed with the earlier and most successful type of work pulled by Chaplin.
 Yet not once does he have possession of the bamboo cane nor does he wear that humpty-dumpty derby.
 The action, which in no case drags, takes place presumably on the floor of a film studio with a large chance for fun with the numerous props."

+By contrast, The Moving Picture World gave a less-than-enthusiastic review: " While this Chaplin effort will doubtless evoke much laughter from a certain class of audience, it is not one to be strongly recommended.
+There is throughout a distinct vein of vulgarity which is unnecessary, even in slapstick comedy.
+A great deal of comedy is intended to be extracted from a pie slinging episode which occurs during the rehearsal of a couple of scenes in a moving picture studio.
+The funniest part of the comedy occurs during the manipulation of a trap door in one of the scenes by Chaplin.
+All of the action takes place in a moving picture studio."